Skip to content

 Note

 Compound eligibility predicates provide a powerful mechanism for defining complex conditions that determine activity execution.
 By combining multiple predicates, you can create sophisticated eligibility rules that adapt to various scenarios and requirements.
 By default, compound predicates are evaluated using the logical AND operator.
-The optional logicalOperator
+The optional logicalOperator field controls how to combine multiple predicates.
+Supported values are and (default) and or.

-Activity Eligibility Overrides¶
+Activity Eligibility Overrides

 The Workflow Machine includes an override system that allows you to manually force activities to be either eligible or ineligible.
 This feature is particularly useful for debugging, testing, or customizing the analysis pipeline.
 Additionally, the override system is used to implement run-once functionality for specific activities.